Casement

 Angus Mitchell

 Angus Mitchell is recognised internationally for his pioneering research on Roger Casement.
 He has edited three comprehensive volumes of documents that have transformed understanding of this complicated historical figure: The Amazon Journal of Roger CasementSir Roger Casement’s Heart of Darkness, and One Bold Deed of Open Treason: The Berlin Diary of Roger Casement 1914–1916.
 He collaborated on the making of the Brazilian film Secrets from Putumayo (2022) which recounts Casement’s journey up the Amazon in 1910.
-He is presently co-editing a volume of Casement’s prison writings.

 Additional information